larryboy95/wp-admin/DEPLOY.md

+# Wordpress-Deploy

 Deployment is handled by the `wordpress-deploy` script which is called by a git hook which resides in a git remote on an internal administration server.

-In a typical situation code is pushed to a single `origin` remote.
+Normally, code is pushed to a single `origin` remote (i.e. gitlab.)
+The `origin` remote then triggers deployment using either a webhook or a built-in CI function.

-To use `wordpress-deploy` we are going to associate two separate `push` URLs per remote, and set specific remotes for branches which have servers associated with them.
+To use `wordpress-deploy` we are going to  set specific remotes for branches which have servers associated with them and associate two `push` URLs per deployment-enabled remote.

+`wordpress-deploy` is specifically meant to centralize deployment from a single admin server in order to simplify the management of multiple sites.

 Each remote on the admin server is associated with an individual branch and a single deployment target.
-The admin server configuration is handled by the [https://gitlab.com/neilscudder/script-generator](script-generator).
+The admin server configuration is handled by the (https://gitlab.com/neilscudder/script-generator)[script-generator].
 More on that below.

 Assumptions: